• You can download sample spectra from the SIRIUS website.

 10. Click Compute.

-11. A gear symbol occurs on the lower right corner of each compound.
-This means that the compound is part of a computation job.
+11. A gear icon appears in the lower right corner of each compound.
+This indicates that the compound is part of a computation job.

-12. Sometimes a computation might take a long time (e.g. for compounds with a lot of elements or very high masses).
-You can cancel running computations by selecting Cancel All in the toolbar.
+12. Sometimes a computation can take a long time (e.g. for compounds with many elements or very high masses).
+You can cancel computations by selecting Cancel All in the toolbar.

-13. Inspect results with the help of the Formulas, Structure and Compound Classes views.
-Even more details can be found by looking at the Substructure Annotation and Predicted Fingerprint views.
+13. Exmine the results using the Formulas, Structure, and Compound Classes views.
+For more details, use the Substructure Annotation and Predicted Fingerprint views.

 Command Line Interface

-The demo-data contains examples for three different data formats readable by SIRIUS.
+The demo data contains examples of three different data formats that can be read by SIRIUS.
+Find more details on the CLI here.

 Example 1: MGF file